neutralinojs/evaluation/README.md

 Portable SDK size (zipped)        1.01 MB
 File count                        11
 ```
 SDK and application bundle are similar things in Neutralino.
-We will be introducing a application builder CLI soon!.
+We will be introducing an application builder CLI soon!.

 See [proof](https://github.com/neutralinojs/evaluation/tree/master/files/disk/proof) directory for sample sources and binary releases.